 There’s no over-reliance on padlocks, keys, or combination locks here, which is highly appreciated and helps make an authentic, immersive experience.

 5 people make the room a bit cramped.
 I would recommend you do this with 3-4 players instead.
-The website suggests 3-5 players, but this is definitely doable with 2 experienced escape room enthusiasts.
+This is doable as a group of 2, but will be very difficult.

 Overall Recommendation ★★★★★